 You can enable a license to "float" and allow your software to invalidate the local software license and release it back to the cloud service.

 For a general overview of Software Licensing & Copy Protection and the Nuvovis service see Nuvovis Software Licensing Overview (PDF)

 The Service includes a cloud based front-end (either our portal or the Salesforce App), the cloud service running in Google AppEngine known as Genux-B and the Licensing Library which you link to your software application.
 You use the library to prevent your application from running, or limit some the application's functionality, unless a license has been issued by your license administrators.

 To create a software license you specify the name of the end user or company, the expiry period or date and any licensed settings used by the application e.g. enabling specific functionality.
 When the license is ready it is sent to Genux-B which responds with a unique License Key.
 You communicate the License Key to the customer, typically by email, and the customer enters the key into the application.
 The application calls the library to get the license from Genux-B and cache the license locally in a file and in memory.
 Genux-B records the use of the license.
 Your license administrators can query the use of Software Licenses and view the usage information stored in Genux-B.

 Flags in the Software License object determine whether or not the license is locked to a machine.
-For example you can have a perpetual license which is not locked to a machine and is merely "watermarked" with the name of the end user, allowing the user to move the license to more than one machine.
+For example you can have a perpetual license which is not locked to a machine and is merely "watermarked" with the name of the end user, allowing the user to copy the license to more than one machine.
 Alternatively you could have a machine locked license which is not allowed to move which expires in 30 days.

 Licenses are stored in a file on the machine where the application runs.
 Licenses are also stored in Genux-B. When the application checks for a valid license if a local file is found the settings are checked using the file.
 If no file is found the settings are checked using Genux-B.